Fall of Hatra: Background

 During the Roman-Persian Wars, the Kingdom of Hatra was a buffer state between the Roman Empire and the Parthian Empire, and the dynasty was mostly under influence of the latter.
 Its capital city Hatra was strongly fortified, and managed to repulse sieges by Roman emperors Trajan (in AD 117) and Septimius Severus (in 193 and 197).
 During the reign of Sanatruq II, the kingdom expanded, and as the Parthian Empire was succeeded by the Sasanian Empire, Hatra shifted its loyalty and became a vassal kingdom of the Romans.
 The Sasanian king Ardashir I unsuccessfully besieged the city in 220s.
 Latin dedications from the year 235 in Hatra's ruins suggest there was presence of Roman army in the city in that period.

+The siege occurred during a "forgotten" Roman-Persian war at the second half of 230s.

-Siege and aftermath
+Siege

 Modern sources put the date of Hatra's fall in 240–241 (or April 241) per the newly discovered document Cologne Mani Codex (18.2-8), which is the year that Ardashir I crowned his son Shapur I as the co-regent.
 Either of these may have conquered Hatra.
 The siege took one year, or two years, according to al-Tabari.

-The siege was part of a "forgotten" Roman-Persian war at the second half of 230s.
 A small Roman garrison was probably stationed in the city, and was most likely destroyed.

 After the city's conquest, it was plundered, its fortifications were destroyed, the city was deserted and never resettled, and the Kingdom of Hatra was disestablished.
 In 363, Ammianus Marcellinus passed by Hatra together with the Roman army and has described it as an "old city situated in an uninhabited area and deserted for a long time past".